duckhang2210/gladlibs/README.md

 # gladlibs
-where one player prompts others for a list of words to substitute for blanks in a story before reading the – often comical or nonsensical – story aloud.
+A mad-libs theme game where player is prompted for a list of words to substitute for blanks in a story before reading the – often comical or nonsensical – story aloud.